i3uex/metrikabox/README.md

 python main.py train "datasets/GTZAN Speech_Music"
 ```

-This will train a model using the GTZAN Speech&Music classification dataset, that will be capable of classifying audio files into two classes: "Speech" and "Music".
+This will train a model using the GTZAN Speech &M usic classification dataset, that will be capable of classifying audio files into two classes: "Speech" and "Music".

 #### 4.1.1.
 Mandatory Arguments